ternaustralia/aekos-api/aekos-api-serverless/README.md

     # look at the ../aekos-api-swagger-site/ project for how to deploy the doco site

 # 200 Resource limit on CloudFormation
 As serverless uses CloudFormation internally, we're subject to the CF limits.
 One limit is that you cannot have more than 200 resources in a single template.
-We're pretty close to this already (actually we've gone over but had to do some tricky stuff to bring it back down).
+We were pretty close to this but now we use a single "router" lambda and that's solved it.
 See [https://github.com/serverless/serverless/issues/3411]() for a discussion on possible fixes.

+# event.path vs event.requestContext.path
+We use both throughout this app.
+When we want to know which path was called because we're branching based on the version, we use the `event.path` because it doesn't contain the stage prefix (e.g: `dev`, `test`) so we know it'll start with `/v1/...`.
+Then, for the link header, we use `event.requestContext.path` becuase it **will** have the stage prefix.
+This is important because if we aren't running behind CloudFront, we need that prefix for calls to work so we want it included.